sguazt/prometheus/README.md

     }

-Please, cite this project as at least one of the following papers (BibTeX format):
+In addition, you can cite the following papers where Prometheus has been used to carry out the experimental evaluation (BibTeX format):

     @ARTICLE{CPE:CPE3968,
         author = {Cosimo Anglano and Massimo Canonico and Marco Guazzone},